NoCheatPlus/Docs/Development/ClientSideAntiCheat.md

 ## Contra Pro

-* Things last until you have one capable cheat client developer interested in bypassing "shit".
+* Things last until you have one capable cheat client developer interested in "bypassing shit".
 They're as forced to be legit as they're forced to use a vanilla client for a vanilla server.
 * Checksums don't really help, they can be found, faked and will finally be forgotten.
 * Obfuscation doesn't prevent people altering the Minecraft server into a system capable of running plugins, why would it scare off a cheat client developer who is used to dealing with obfuscated client code in the first place?
 * Nodus can still be updated.